 All dog owners know the feeling of coming home after a work day and smelling that smell.
 Uh-oh.
 Your dog has diarrhea.
-It’s a pretty common affliction of our canine friends.
+Dog diarrhea is a pretty common affliction of our canine friends.
 Now comes the inevitable question: “Should we go to the veterinarian?”

 Why Do Dogs Get Diarrhea?